Last Updated: 01.10.2023

 To do so, you’ll need to cut a horizontal slit in the pipe foam and slip it over your rails.
 Then, wrap your entire board in a couple of layers of bubble wrap.
 Feel free to put a towel over the nose or tails for added protection.
 Afterward, secure everything in place with electrical tape and give yourself a pat on the back.
 Your board looks like Tutankahmun if he was mummified by a blind man, but at least it’s finally ready to be packed.

-Step 6: Pack it, weigh it and get ready to begin traveling with your surfboard
+Step 6: Pack it, weigh it and get ready to begin travelling with your surfboard

 Then, strap your board to the bag using the straps inside the boardbag.
 This prevents everything from shuffling around while it’s being tossed from conveyor belt to tarmac to cargo hold by indifferent baggage handlers.
 After its safely fastened, slip in the fins, extra leg rope and any other surfboard equipment around the free space of the boardbag.